Bargkoppelweg industrial and commercial area

 Tradition and craftsmanship

-Bargkoppelweg is an established business location that is characterised by its craftsmanship.
-Companies such as Elektro-Ripakewitz GmbH, Grube Zentralheizungsbau- und Haustechnik GmbH and a traditional foam manufacturer emphasise this tradition.
+Bargkoppelweg is an established business location that is characterised by trade businesses.
+Companies such as Elektro-Ripakewitz GmbH, Grube Zentralheizungsbau- und Haustechnik GmbH as well as a long-established foam manufacturer pay tribute to this heritage.
 Elektro-Ripakewitz, whose history dates back to 1860, has been offering comprehensive electrical engineering services in the greater Hamburg area since 1920.
-Thorsten Meyer is now the fourth generation to manage the traditional family business.
-Grube Zentralheizungsbau- und Haustechnik GmbH, founded in 1884, stands for customised solutions in the field of heating and bathroom design.
+Thorsten Meyer is the fourth generation to manage the traditional family business.
+Meanwhile, Grube Zentralheizungsbau- und Haustechnik GmbH, which was founded in 1884, provides customised solutions in the field of heating and bathroom design.
 Trust is crucial here, as each project is realised individually according to the customer's wishes.
 The foam manufacturer has been supplying tradesmen and companies throughout Germany since 1973.
 With an extensive product range, it strengthens the local economy and supports customers with high-quality materials.
-The Bargkoppelweg site thus offers a solid foundation for innovation in craftsmanship and relies on proven traditions that are still maintained by the company today.
-This close connection between tradition and innovation makes Bargkoppelweg an attractive location for future-oriented craft businesses and sustainably strengthens regional economic growth.
+The Bargkoppelweg site thus offers a solid foundation for innovation in craftsmanship while upholding traditions that are still maintained by the company today.
+This combination of tradition and innovation makes Bargkoppelweg an attractive location for future-oriented craft businesses and sustainably strengthens regional economic growth.

 Unused open space in front of the hall building of JTEKT, a company from the automotive industry